bajicv/unix_intro/docs/references.md

-This tutorial is based on the previous year's course materials for "Programming for Evolutionary Biology" and "Bioinformatics for Biologists" (In particular lectures from Giovanni dall'Olio and Alvaro Perdomo Sabogal).
+This tutorial is based on the previous year's course materials for "Programming for Evolutionary Biology" and "Bioinformatics for Biologists" (In particular lectures from Giovanni Dall'Olio and Alvaro Perdomo Sabogal).

 In addition, this tutorial was inspired by several other online